knightofknee/BeKin8/bekin8/README.md

 add button for chat like smoke above the flame for the beaconer. a button chat for self posts are hard to read with the blue

- also for the chat room, it shouldnt show the time

-                  {item.authorName || (mine ?
-'You' : 'Friend')} • {item.createdAt.toLocaleTimeString([], { hour: '2-digit', minute: '2-digit' })}
-how do we remove the time from that?
-\
+* button to say you are joining/responding to a beacon

-sexy bottom buttons for friends create post go to feed stuff
+* sexy bottom buttons for friends create post go to feed stuff

-beacon info time removal